How Many Plants Can You Grow In a Grow Tent?

 Compared to the Screen of Green method, the Sea of Green focuses on having more plants and get them to harvest at a faster time, while the Screen of Green prolongs vegetation periods.

-Advantages of the Screen of Green method is that it can provide more yields in a lesser period, have many layers stacked, it does not need much vertical space, and works exceptionally for commercial-scale growing.
+One advantage of the Screen of Green method is that it can provide more yields in a lesser period, have many layers stacked, it does not need much vertical space, and works exceptionally for commercial-scale growing.
+But, a Sea of Green needs more attention, is more prone to pests and plant diseases, and if you are not careful enough, you may break local laws on cultivating cannabis.
+If you plan to do a Sea of Green, you need at least one (1) square foot of space per plant.

 As a rule of thumb, consider these allocations for each plant per square foot:

-• Sea of Green: 1 square foot
+• Sea of Green: 1 square foot per plant

-• Screen of Green: 0.25 square feet
+• Screen of Green: 0.25 square foot per plant

-• Topping: 0.75 for Topping
+• Topping: 0.75 square foot per plant

-• Low-Stress Training: 2 square feet
+• Low-Stress Training: 2 square foot per plant

 Now that you are familiar with the possible growing methods, here’s a quick breakdown of how many you can put in your tent.